warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Any person whose immediate supervisor is not independent of the mortgage production staff and process

-Seller’s personnel not described above are not subject to the restrictions, and may engage in communications with an appraiser.
+Client’s personnel not described above are not subject to the restrictions, and may engage in communications with an appraiser.
 In addition, any party, including the parties described above, may request that an appraiser provide additional information or explanation about the basis for a valuation, or correct objective factual errors in an appraisal report.

-• The Seller
+• The Client

-• An affiliate of the Seller
+• An affiliate of the Client

 • Order appraisals